-The Level One, Informal Academic Resolution Process, is an initial, less structured process involving direct dialogue between the faculty member who issued the grade and the student.
+The Level One, Faculty Decision Review, is an initial, less formal process involving direct dialogue between the student and the faculty member who issued the grade.
+The student is responsible for initiating this process within five (5) business days of receiving Written Notification of the grade.
 Level One is intended to allow for constructive dialogue between the parties to attempt to resolve the issue under consideration.
-With the agreement of both parties, a mutually agreeable facilitator may be chosen at this stage to support the resolution process; Student Services can be utilized, if needed, to secure a neutral facilitator.
+With the agreement of both parties, a member of the Student Rights & Responsibilities Office (SRRO) will attend this meeting to support the resolution process.

+Level Two, Formal Academic Appeal

-If there is not resolution at Level One, the student may initiate the Level Two, Formal Academic Appeal Process.
-Level Two is a structured, formal process where an Academic Administrator: reviews all documentation submitted by the student and faculty member, hears rationale from both parties, and works with both parties to attempt to identify a resolution (See Appendix A for detailed procedures).
+If there is no agreeable resolution at Level One, the student may initiate the Level Two, Formal Academic Appeal by indicating their intent to move forward to the SRRO.
+The SRRO reviews the appeal to ensure it meets criteria, and if so, the student pays an administrative fee and an Assigned Dean is appointed to hear the appeal.
+Level Two is a structured, formal process where an Assigned Dean: reviews all documentation submitted by the student and faculty member; reviews all relevant documentation including program manual, policies, course outline, placement guides, clinical handbooks, or any other relevant documents; hears rationale from both parties; consults with the program Dean and attempts to identify a resolution (See Appendix A for detailed procedures).

 A student may request a rehearing at Level Two if new documentation or information becomes available that, through no fault of the student, was not available at the time that the Level Two appeal was heard.
+An appeal can be re-opened under this condition as long as the student is still active in the program in which the appeal originated.

+Level Three, Procedural Appeal

-The College also provides students with a final avenue for review, the Level Three, Procedural Appeal.
-A Level Three appeal can only be initiated when the student is not satisfied with the outcome at Level Two and when one of the following conditions are met:
+Decisions at Level Two are binding unless the student believes a procedural error has occurred in the appeal process which warrants a third level review.
+Level Three appeals are reviewed by the SRRO for eligibility.
+In most cases, the appeal process is complete at Level Two, however a Level Three appeal may be initiated when one of the following conditions are met:

-- A substantial procedural error occurred during the Level Two, Formal Academic Appeal Process - The sanctions imposed through an academic decision, and upheld at Level Two, are unreasonable or substantially disproportionate to the circumstances or offence.
+- •A substantial procedural error occurred during the Level Two, Formal Academic Appeal Process. - •The sanctions imposed through an academic decision, and upheld at Level Two, are perceived to be unreasonable or substantially disproportionate to the circumstances or offence.

-Level Three appeals are heard by an Academic Appeal Committee (Appendix B).
+Level Three appeals are heard by an Academic Appeal Committee.
+The Committee is responsible for reviewing, and providing a judgement on, whether College policy and procedures were followed, and reasonably applied, in arriving at an academic decision.
 Decisions rendered by the Academic Appeal Committee are final.